-Scott Clark is an international development specialist with over 25 years’ experience, 14 of which have been in developing countries.
-He is currently the Director of Costing for CNFA where he leads proposal design, budget preparation, and serves as a liaison between operations, programs, and business development.
-Prior to this, he was the director of CNFA’s Farmer-to-Farmer Programs in Southern Africa, East Africa, and Europe/Caucasus/Central Asia.
+Scott Clark is an international development specialist with over 25 years of experience, 14 of which were spent in developing countries.
+As the Senior Director of Cost and Pricing for CNFA, he leads proposal design and budget preparation and serves as a liaison between operations, programs, and business development.
+Prior to that, he was the director of CNFA’s Farmer-to-Farmer Programs in Southern Africa, East Africa, and Europe/Caucasus/Central Asia.

-Before joining CNFA in 2010, Mr. Clark worked for TechnoServe, holding various positions, including the senior program manager for the Africa Division.
-He has held long-term project management positions focused on food security and export capacity building in Ghana and Mozambique, and served as an agricultural extensionist with Peace Corps in highland Ecuador.
-He has conducted short-term assignments in 25 additional countries on value chain development, monitoring and evaluation, and proposal preparation.
-Mr. Clark holds a M.A. in Latin American Studies with a focus on agricultural development from the University of New Mexico, and a B.A. in History with a focus on developing countries from the University of North Carolina at Chapel Hill.
-He is fluent in Portuguese, proficient in Spanish and speaks basic French.
+Before joining CNFA in 2010, Clark worked for TechnoServe, holding various positions including senior program manager for the Africa Division.
+He has held long-term project management positions focused on food security and export-capacity-building in Ghana and Mozambique, and served as an agricultural extensionist with the Peace Corps in highland Ecuador.
+Clark has conducted short-term assignments in 25 other countries focused on value-chain development, monitoring and evaluation, and proposal preparation.

 Clark holds a Master of Arts in Latin American Studies with a focus on agricultural development from the University of New Mexico and a Bachelor of Arts in History with a focus on developing countries from the University of North Carolina at Chapel Hill.
 He is fluent in Portuguese and Spanish.